-At the core of their request was a henchman’s demand that the NBA and it’s owners receive 1%, in the form of an
+At the core of their request was a henchman’s demand that the league and it’s owners receive 1% in the form of an

-….Wouldn’t it be nice if a backroom deal was called a backroom deal, a bribe a bribe and a shakedown a shakedown.
+Wouldn’t it be nice if a backroom deal was called a backroom deal, a bribe a bribe and a shakedown a shakedown.
 Instead they call it a “fee” or a “tax” as if that lessons the fact that support is given in exchange for something else.
 As if this wasn’t hashed out in a backroom deal with full knowledge by all affected parties….

 Great deal if you can get it.

-The NBA is not done, requesting that restrictions confining wagering to Casinos and Racetracks be lifted in favor of kiosks and mobile betting.
-The league that was once against betting all together now wishes to place it at your fingertips 24/7/365, causing
+They’re not done, requesting that restrictions confining action to Casinos and Racetracks be lifted in favor of kiosks and mobile capabilities.
+The league that was once completely against this industry now wishes to place it at fingertips 24/7/365, causing

 Come to pass they will, as the States will be more than happy to pay off the Sports Leagues to move them from opposition to supporter, it won’t hurt the States bottom line, if anything it will increase it as the increase in juice should more than offset the 1% loss off the top.

 Isn’t politics great.

 Media types will screech that the integrity fee is too little to prevent corruption and match fixing, something the NBA is all too familiar with, while claiming that the potential for player bribery increases to untold levels.

 Our own Dick Knotts even said the main threat is towards players families, as if we live in freakin’ Ecuador.